Medina County Assistance Programs.

 The Catholic Charities Community Services of Medina County provides counseling and other resources to families, individuals, children, adults, and couples who are struggling and need support.
 They also provide referrals to families seeking help in Medina County.
 The number of services offered to people in need is extensive.
 Dial 330.723.9615.

 Community Services Center can help families find emergency financial assistance for paying bills and housing expenses (such as rent and heating bills).
-They may have vouchers to offer sick people that can be used for prescription medication.
+They may have vouchers to offer sick people that can be used for prescription medications.
 In addition, the organization provides case management and counseling services to the elderly who live in Brunswick and Medina County Ohio.
-Dial (330) 725-4690 for more information or to apply for help.
+Both long term and emergency assistance can be offered to clients.
+Dial (330) 725-4690 for more information or to apply for help from the non-profit.

 Supplies for children and child health care